borkys/capt/README.md

    3.1.
 Recommended option: Install IrfanView portable into the same directory where the capt_start.bat is located.
 Normally it is just enough to press Next,Agree,etc... in the installer.
 If this option's been chosen and the programm has been installe into .\IrfanViewPortable - you are ready to go.

    3.2.
-Install the screen shot maker of your choice and edit CAPT_START.BAT - look for section >>> TAKE A SCREENSHOT <<< in the batch file - should be self explanatory
+Install the screen shotmaker of your choice and edit CAPT_START.BAT - look for section >>> TAKE A SCREENSHOT <<< in the batch file - should be self explanatory

 USAGE
 -------------------------------